mechatroner/vscode_rainbow_csv/README.md

 #### Working with CSV files with comments
 Some CSV files can contain comment lines e.g. metadata before the header line.
-To allow CSVLint, content-based autodetection algorithms and _Align_, _Shrink_, _ColumnEdit_ commands work properly with such files you need to adjust `"rainbow_csv.comment_prefix"` setting.
+To allow CSVLint, content-based autodetection algorithms and _Align_, _Shrink_, _ColumnEdit_ commands work properly with such files you need to adjust your settings.

 #### Aligning/Shrinking table